-The value the average South Carolinian gets in exchange for paying 12.73 cents per kilowatt hour—the third highest rate in the South—is merely as good as the air conditioning is cold.
+The value the average South Carolinian gets in exchange for paying an average of 11.04 cents per kilowatt hour—the 17th lowest residential energy rate nationwide—is merely as good as the air conditioning is cold.

 South Carolina’s electric rates averaged higher than 30 other states in 2017.

 By contrast, the state then ranked 25th nationwide overall in terms of affordable living, according to rankings by U.S. News and World Report.
 Those rankings were based on 2015 and 2016 data.
 South Carolina ranked 24th nationwide in total monthly energy costs, according to a June report by the credit reporting site, WalletHub.
 At the time of the report, South Carolinians had the most expensive electricity costs in the nation, averaging $173 per month.
 The average monthly energy bill in South Carolina was $278, including motor fuel and natural gas.